-Announcements and agendas for all Technical and Policy Committee meetings will be sent to the local news media.
+Announcements and agendas for all Technical and Policy Committee meetings will be sent to the local news media and posted at the MCRPC office and online.
 Meetings of the Committees will be open to the general public.
 A mailing list will be established so that organizations or interested citizens can receive meeting announcements and agendas.